Artificial Intelligence MSc

 30 credits

-The module introduces fundamental concepts and methods in Machine Learning and Pattern Recognition, and discusses their applications in disciplines such as image and video analysis, computer games, information security, data science and mechatronics.
-Students are firstly introduced to classical methods, before they are taught modern state-of-the-art approaches.
-Then, they are exposed to applications related to their course.
+This module introduces fundamental concepts and methods in Classical Machine Learning and Pattern Recognition as well as Neural Networks and Deep Learning.
+You will firstly be introduced to classical methods, before being taught modern approaches.
+You will then be exposed to applications related to your course.
 The module is taught in a practical fashion and therefore some knowledge of a programming language is required.

 Project Dissertation